-This two-semester sequence is designed to be a capstone experience in the software engineering major that provides the opportunity to analyze, design, develop, and test a large software system.
-The projects undertaken will be large-scale and complex, requiring students to apply the engineering principles learned in previous courses.
-Project will be completed by teams of students.
-At the end of the experience a final report and presentation will be required.
+This two-semester sequence is designed to be a capstone experience in the software engineering major that provides the opportunity to identify, formulate, and solve a complex engineering problem by applying engineering, science, and mathematics principles.
+The projects will be large-scale and complex, requiring students to apply engineering principles and programming techniques from previous courses.
+Teams of students will complete the project.
+At the end of the experience, a final report and presentation will be required.
+Graded: S/U